I have put together my fall dining room plus 3 tips for fighting through decorating dilemmas!

-I recently finished decorating my dining room for fall, and I thought I’d share some pics with you today.
+I recently finished decorating my dining room for fall, and I thought I’d share some pics and some decorating solutions with you today.
 Decorating this space usually comes pretty easily for me, but for some reason I struggled with it this time around.

 Does that ever happen to you?